weasel-fish/crypto-keeper/README.md

 CRYPTO KEEPER README

+Table of Contents:

+Summary

+Project Requirements

+Local Setup

+Overview of the Backend

+Overview of the Frontend

+User Flow and Views

 SUMMARY

 Crypto Keeper is a simple cryptocurrency investment platform that presents price history data for over one hundred cryptocurrencies.
 It also simulates the ability to buy and sell cryptocurrencies and track potential gains and losses due to price fluctuation.